-I would suggest either first or second choice, for several reasons.
+I would suggest either the first or second choice, for several reasons.
 First, people have a hard time prioritizing how much insurance (which isn’t really perceived as necessary) they can afford.
-Second, we’re so used to paying a very LOW rate for SGLI.
-In comparison, term life insurance rates seem astronomically high when they really are not.
+Second, we’re so used to paying a very low rate for SGLI.
+In comparison, term life insurance rates seem astronomically high, when they really are not.
 We’ve been getting a great deal on life insurance for years, and the real-world adjustment is hard.

-Each insurance company has their own way of evaluating risk.
-The successful companies are able to figure out those factors that cause their insured customers to become a higher risk (like smoking, drug use, etc.), and either deny coverage or charge a higher premium.
+Each insurance company has its own way of evaluating risk.
+The successful companies can figure out those factors that cause their insured customers to become higher risks (like smoking, drug use, etc.) and either deny coverage or charge a higher premium.
 The less successful companies go out of business.
-Here are a couple of things that you should know:
+Here are a couple of things you should know:

 I can’t tell you the process for every insurance company.
-However, I can give you a brief overview, then outline the process when I bought a term life policy.
+I can give you a brief overview and outline the process when I bought a term life policy.

-I received 3 quotes on each type of policy, from 3 different providers.
+I received three quotes on each type of policy from three different providers.
 This quote also included a financial profile on each provider.
-It’s not enough to just shop around for the cheapest rates…you need to know whether or not your insurance company can actually pay the claim.
-In this case, all three companies were rated ‘A’ or higher by Moody’s, Standard & Poor’s, and Fitch Ratings.
+It’s not enough to just shop around for the cheapest rates.
+You need to know whether or not your insurance company can actually pay the claim.
+In this case, all three companies were rated A or higher by Moody’s, Standard & Poor’s and Fitch Ratings.

 The application process consists of three parts:

 Application.
-This is pretty straightforward, as it was a couple forms that LLIS sent me, based upon my term policy selection.
+This is pretty straightforward — a couple forms based upon my term policy selection.

 Questionnaire.
-The questionnaire consisted of a LOT of questions.
-These questions attempt to identify risk factors that might make writing a policy more expensive for the insurance company.
+The questionnaire consisted of a lot of questions that attempted to identify risk factors that might make writing a policy more expensive for the insurance company.
 First, the questionnaire asked activity-related questions.
 These include: